Purpose

 |

-| PRIMARY KEY | Specifies the primary key of the table to be created.
+| PRIMARY KEY | Specifies the primary key of the created table.
 If you do not specify this option, a hidden primary key will be used.
 OceanBase Database allows you to modify the primary key of a table or add a primary key to a table by using the ALTER TABLE statement.
 For more information, see ALTER TABLE. |

-| FOREIGN KEY | Specifies the foreign key of the table to be created.
-If you do not specify the foreign key name, it will be named as the table name + OBFK + the creation time.
-(For example, the foreign key name created on 2021-08-01 00:00:00 for the t1 table is t1_OBFK_1627747200000000.)
-A foreign key allows cross-table referencing of related data.
-When UPDATE or DELETE operations affect the key values in the parent table that match the rows in the child table, the result depends on the ON UPDATE and ON DELETE clauses:
+| FOREIGN KEY | Specifies the foreign key of the created table.
+If you do not specify the foreign key name, the foreign key name will be automatically generated as the table name + OBFK + the creation time.
+(For example, the foreign key name created for the t1 table on August 1, 2021, at 00:00:00 is t1_OBFK_1627747200000000.)
+A foreign key allows cross-table references to related data.
+When a UPDATE or DELETE operation affects the key values in the parent table that match the rows in the child table, the result depends on the ON UPDATE and ON DELETE clauses:

 SET DEFAULT operation is supported. |

 | FULLTEXT | Optional.
 Specifies whether to create a full-text index.
-For more information, see the Create a full-text index section in Create an index.
+For more information about creating a full-text index, see the Create a full-text index section in Create an index.

-NoticeCurrently, only local full-text indexes are supported. |
+NoticeOnly local full-text indexes are supported in the current version. |

 | WITH PARSER tokenizer_option | Optional.
 Specifies the tokenizer for the full-text index.
 For more information, see tokenizer_option below. |